sagemath/trac_to_gh/Issue 4817.md

 # Issue 4817: make an os x clickable .app launcher thing for sage automatically when one does -bdist on osx

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4817

 Original creator: was